 Every single city, village, or region in Spain has its own distinctive character, depicting a piece of my favorite puzzle, so none of them is replaceable.

-With a shade of melancholy for not being there right now, I would like to share with you my amazing experience in Marbella by laying down my thoughts and my memories in this post about top things to do in and around Marbella.
+With a shade of melancholy for not being there right now, I would like to share with you my amazing experience in Marbella by laying down my thoughts and my memories in this post about the best things to do in and around Marbella.

 First of all, I would like to mention that it was something so special about Marbella that it actually made me write a book, which I have never finished, but whose outlines I still keep somewhere inside of me.

 I didn’t know anything about Marbella, except what a friend in Madrid had told me: “Marbella is very expensive; you should go somewhere else in Andalusia.
 Only rich people go there.”
 Keeping this in mind, I boarded the plane from Bucharest and after 4 harrowing hours of flying I was in Malaga.

 A glimpse of eccentricity in Puerto Banus